 “Traffic jams grew to dozens of miles long, stranding buses and even emergency vehicles, as police officers and platoons of well-meaning citizens tried to control the streets with hand-lettered stop-and-go signs.
 Hundreds of subway and commuter trains were paralyzed, some in tunnels, including a Long Island Rail Road train that was trapped beneath the East River with no air-conditioning for almost two hours.”

 Region-wide loss of power cripples the flow of everyday life.
-No electricity means no television, no place to charge your cellphone, no computers, gas pumps not working—virtually every part of the daily routine being affected.
+No electricity means no television, no place to charge your cellphone, no Internet access, no working gas pumps—virtually every part of the daily routine is affected.

-The 2003 blackout lasted only a relatively few hours.
-Consider if the outages were longer—what violence, looting, rioting, would soon grip a city in darkness?
+The 2003 blackout was relatively short-lived.
+Consider if the outages were longer—what violence, looting and rioting would soon grip a city in darkness?

-The United States must summon $2.2 trillion over five years to begin to fix its deteriorating physical foundation.
-This is $2.2 trillion the nation does not have.
+The United States must summon $3.6 trillion over the next four years to begin fixing its deteriorating physical foundation.
+This is $3.6 trillion the nation does not have.
 For the once-towering economic leader, this is a tragic and crippling problem.

-Crumbling infrastructure means one thing for the individual—without drastic and widespread intervention now, each individual in America is destined for a severe change of life.
-One with spotty electricity, without cellphones or Internet access, impassible roads riddled with potholes, higher food prices, and having to boil water to ensure it is safe to drink.
+Crumbling infrastructure means one thing for the individual—without drastic and widespread intervention, each individual in America is destined for a severe change of life.
+One with spotty electricity, less Internet access, impassible roads riddled with potholes, more deadly gas leaks and explosions, higher food prices, and water that has to be boiled to ensure it is safe to drink.